prismhead26/My-React-Portfolio/README.md

 ## Description:
 The main goal of this project is to create a portfolio using your new React skills, which will help set you apart from other developers whose portfolios don’t use the latest technologies.

-After completion of the project, I have a better understanding on building an entire full stack application with user authentication and third-party npm packages do improve the functionality and user experience.
-I also learned how to use route handlers effectively to access, and modify a database through http requests.
-And lastly I learned some better ways to access data through the DOM by using event delegation with the event target.
+After completion of the project, I have a better understanding on building an application with user React, Vite, and third-party npm packages to improve the functionality, user experience, and render the DOM.
+I also learned how to use route handlers effectively with react-router, using hooks that allow access to the state and other React features.
+And lastly I learned some better ways to manipulate the V-DOM by using event delegation and passing props to components, afterwards building and rendering to the DOM.

 ## Table of Contents:
 - [Installation Instructions](#Installation-Instructions)